 - Add to pizza dough or a topping for pizza, such as Mediterranean pizza.

 - Pizza, especially a margarita pizza or spinach and feta pizza.

-- Mashed potatoes or creamy mashed cauliflower.
+- Add to crockpot mashed sweet potatoes, mashed potatoes or creamy mashed cauliflower.

 - Stir fry recipes, like this garlic butter chicken stir fry.